krinkinmu/krinkinmu.github.io/_posts/2024-01-14-aarch64-virtual-memory.md

 going to be a good exercise to explain effects of the TLB cache along the way.

-I'm not going to change fundamentally the structure of the translation table - it will still remain a simple array of 64 entries each describging how a contigous 4TiB long region of virtual address space maps on a contigous 4TiB long region of the physical memory.
+I'm not going to change fundamentally the structure of the translation table - it will still remain a simple array of 64 entries each describing how a contiguous 4TiB long region of virtual address space maps on a contiguous 4TiB long region of the physical memory.
 Instead, I'm going to pick one entry out of 64 and point it to a different area of the physical memory.